-They represent a source of recreation that the city’s inhabitants use a lot, but also increasingly by visitors, both in summer and winter.
-Can any other capital cities offer skiing, kayaking, skating, and island hopping – all within the city limits?
+The Nordmarka forest represents a source of recreation that is frequently used by the city's inhabitants, but also more and more visitors, both in summer and winter.
+Can any other capital cities offer skiing, kayaking, ice skating and island hopping – all within the city limits?

 Some good starting points for outdoor experiences in the wilderness include Holmenkollen, Frognerseteren, Sørkedalen, and Sognsvann.
 You can easily reach these places with public transportation, and once you get there, you have many possible activities in front of you!

 The Association for the Promotion of Skiing, The Norwegian Trekking Association Oslo, and the Agency for Urban Environment have many cabins in the forests in northern Oslo that are open throughout the year (check the opening hours before you go).
 Some are unserviced cabins that one can use if one has the key, while others serve lovely home-baked snacks for hungry hikers and skiers.
 Some also offer accommodation with meals included.